-The photographer as Renaissance man, as an explorer and reformer of worldviews, is central to the 2018 edition of Fotofestival Schiedam.
-In our contemporary society, we are overwhelmed by a cacophony of images.
+That photographers can be viewed as contemporary Renaissance men and women, as explorers and reformer of world views, is central to the 2018 edition of Fotofestival Schiedam.
+In our current society, we are overwhelmed by a cacophony of images.
 A multitude of photos are uploaded and distributed over the net, making everything and anything a subject.
 It makes the medium of photography hyper-democratic but paradoxically even more speculative and ambiguous for us to comprehend.
 That’s why we need image makers that cut through the homogeneous clutter, who state in their body of work what’s truly urgent about our world and our society.
 Visionaries that point out to us that, as Henry David Thoreau would say: what truly matters is not what you look at, but what you see.

 The very best of their work reminds us that a photograph has the power to be infinitely more than a document.
 Photographers observe their subjects for days, weeks, even years: not only registering but absorbing and visualizing various truths of the experience.
 This gives us stepping stones into layers of unknown realities and narratives.
 Immersed in these sequestered worlds they are the scientists, engineers, sculptors, and inventors.